 Submit an online application, official transcripts, essay questions, writing sample, letters of recommendation, and résumé or curriculum vitae.

-You'll take three core courses and nine electives.
+You'll take eight foundation and concentration classes & four electives.
 Complete your degree with a comprehensive exam, master's thesis or master's project.

 The College of Communication offers a tuition award and scholarship opportunities.
 In addition, the Communication and Media program has a limited number of graduate assistantships.
 Learn more about the opportunities available to you.